Father Anthony J. Cipolla

 Summary of Allegations Against Father Anthony J. Cipolla:

-The first victim told the Grand Jury that Cipolla had given him a “physical examination” and required that he take all of his clothes off.
-He said that he sat on Cipolla’s lap while he reached around and fondled and squeezed the victim’s penis.
+One victim told law enforcement that Cipolla had given him a “physical examination” and required that he take all of his clothes off.
+He said that he sat on Cipolla’s lap while Cipolla reached around and fondled and squeezed the victim’s penis.
 The victim also reported that Father Anthony Cipolla had inserted his finger into the victim’s anus.
 The priest then told him that it would be a sin to tell anyone about what he had done to the victim.
 He also said that Cipolla had performed similar acts on him around 3 weeks prior and that he told the victim he did the same thing to his brother and “the doctor would charge $60 for this.”

-Detectives interviewed the second victim, who was the brother of the first victim.
+Detectives also interviewed the second brother.
 He said the abuse occurred in the summer of 1977.
 Cipolla told the victim’s mother that they would not have to pay for a required physical if she sent the boy to the rectory so he could perform the exam.
 Cipolla then told the second victim to remove all of his clothing.
 He took the boy’s blood pressure and listened to his heart with a stethoscope, then inserted his finger into the boy’s rectum.
 This victim did not tell his parents because he thought it was just part of the physical exam.

-In addition, Cipolla himself called their home and showed up at their house to try to speak with the first victim and get the family to drop the charges.
+In addition, Cipolla himself called their home and showed up at their house to try to speak with one of the victims to get the family to drop the charges.
 Members of the community also harassed the family.
 Their car windows were shot out, a car tire was slashed, an apartment window was broken, and the first victim was slapped in the face and told he was “telling lies on a poor blessed priest.”
 The family also received threatening letters and phone calls.
 This harassment caused the family to move out of Pennsylvania.

 Bishop Wuerl ordered Cipolla to undergo a psychological examination at St. Luke Institute, a notorious treatment facility for pedophile priests located in Suitland, Maryland.
 St. Luke’s recommended that Father Anthony J. Cipolla “not have any ministry which involves children.”
 It was also recommended that Cipolla go to St. John Vianney Hospital, another treatment facility for pedophile priests located in Downingtown, Pennsylvania.
 Cipolla did not comply with this recommendation and instead went to St. Michael’s Institute in New York City, a treatment center of his choice which was not church-approved.
 St. Michael’s staff wrote a report on Cipolla that completely contradicted everything that St. Luke’s staff had said about him.
 Cipolla then hired an attorney, who wrote a request to Bishop Wuerl asking that Cipolla be reassigned to another parish.

-In 2002, Anthony Cipolla was officially dismissed from the priesthood by the Pope.
-He continued to say masses and act like a priest.
+In 2002, Anthony Cipolla was officially dismissed from the priesthood (laicized) by the Pope.
+Yet he continued to say masses and act like a priest.
 In 2015, he wrote to Bishop Zubik and asked for his retirement as well as a monthly pension and stipend.
 In early 2016, he was denied this request as he was no longer a priest.

 Cipolla died in 2016.